syncfusion-content/blazor-docs/blazor/datagrid/column-rendering.md

 The DataGrid automatically generates columns when the  [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ColumnModel.html#Syncfusion_Blazor_Grids_ColumnModel_Columns) declaration is empty or undefined while initializing the datagrid.
 All the columns in the **DataSource** are bound as datagrid columns.

-You can use the following code snippet to enable auto-generated columns in the Syncfusion&reg; DataGrid:
+You can use the following code snippet to enable auto-generated columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> DataGrid:

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}